 The Chief Director of the Ministry of Sanitation and Water Resources, Mr. Obeng Poku, who chaired the workshop, acknowledged in his opening address, that human capacity development continued to be a major challenge in the WASH sector in Ghana in spite of previous efforts.
-He expressed his excitement to see all stakeholders gathered to contribute to the development of a national framework for capacity building.
-He welcomed the role of KNUST as one of the five NEPAD Centres of Excellence in West Africa and hoped that there would be improvement in human capacity development for the sector through the UNESCO-IHP intervention.
+He said he wondered if the challenges were not as a result of weaknesses in the various training institutions.
+He therefore welcomed the role of KNUST as one of the five NEPAD Centres of Excellence in West Africa and hoped that there would be improvement in human capacity development for the sector through the UNESCO-IHP intervention.

-On her part, Hajia Safuratu Muhammed Andani, Greater Accra Regional Director of the Community Water and Sanitation Agency (CWSA), on behalf of the Chief Executive Officer, said the project had come at the right time for the agency since it plans to recruit young graduates to manage some rural and small towns water supply systems.
-She said there are however some skill gaps identified among young graduates which the agency believed with the support from the Centre of Excellence would be useful in addressing them.
-On his part, Mr. Emmanuel Aboagye of the National Board for Professional and Technician Examinations (NABPTEX), said the Board was ready to help close the skills gap by supporting the development of tailored curricula for the capacity building process.
-The Head of People and Organizational Development of WaterAid Ghana, Mrs. Antoinette Shor, also said increase in population and human needs required constant capacity development in the sector to keep up with the dynamics.
+On her part, Hajia Safuratu Muhammed Andani, Greater Accra Regional Director of the Community Water and Sanitation Agency (CWSA), on behalf of her Chief Executive Officer, said the project had come at the right time for the agency since it had a plan for young graduates.
+She said the plan had also identified some skill gaps with some of the young graduates which the agency believed support from the Centre of Excellence would be useful in filling them.
+On his part, Mr. Emmanuel Aboagye of the National Board for Professional and Technician Examinations (NABPTEX), said the Board was ready to help close the skills gap through support to the capacity building process.
+The Head of People and Organizational Development of WaterAid Ghana, Antoinette Shor, also said increase in population and human needs required constant capacity development.
 She also drew attention to the dwindling donor support to the WASH sector in Ghana, which could affect human capacity development.
-This, she said, called for a reflection on innovative financing in Ghana to sustain human capacity development programmes.
+This, she said, called for a reflection on innovative financing in a Ghana beyond aid, as well as sustainability of the human capacity development programmes.